-The new buzz word for 2016 is connectivity, and in the past couple of years you will have noticed a massive shift in the way the public now accesses the internet.
+The buzz word for 2016 was connectivity, and going further back you will have noticed a massive shift in the way the public now accesses the internet.
 This is due to the fact that you can now go online using a wide array of mobile and stationary devices, and as time moves on we are edging closer to being a society that relies more and more on the virtual world.

 You only have to see the online annual shopping figures over the past few years compared with the high street to understand where the future is heading.
 Basically – there is no question that having an online presence these days is even more important than it ever was before.